emmapapaioan/DatingApp/README.md

 - Visual Studio or Visual Studio Code (optional)

 ## Running the API
-To run the API, navigate to the api folder from the terminal and run the following command: `dotnet run`.
+To run the API, navigate to the API folder from the terminal and run the following command: `dotnet run`.

 This will start the API server and make it available at https://localhost:5001.